almondheil/almondheil.github.io/source/_posts/2024-05-15-how-to-split-a-youtube-playlist-into-tracks.md

 playlist I was working with when first attempting this project.

 ```
-yt-dlp --extract-audio --audio-quality 0 \
+yt-dlp --extract-audio --audio-format wav --audio-quality 0 \
     "https://www.youtube.com/watch?v=Hti1jmkMrnU" \
     --output "azure - nujabes playlist for the groovy yayayayy"
 ```

 Flag breakdown:
  - `--extract-audio` saves an audio file, rather than a video one.
- - `--audio-format mp3` specifies the audio format that should be used.
-I chose mp3 because YouTube audio is already lossy.
+ - `--audio-format wav` specifies the audio format that should be used.
+   I chose wav because it's accepted by a script we use down the line.
  - `--audio-quality 0` maximizes the audio quality we download.
  - `--output` sets the name of the saved file.